Luck, or TMI

 I don’t think I’m a particular judgemental person, and nor do Meyers and Briggs.
 I think I’m reasonably hard to shock, too.
 Still, a few days ago I was wondering how or why a certain person ended up dead, and now I’m thinking that maybe I’d rather not have known.

 In a way, AEA is even more tragic than suicide.
 When your death makes Elvis’s demise look dignified, it’s inevitably going to color how people remember you.
-The prospect of achieving long lasting fame via News of the Weird or Fortean Times probably wouldn’t be much consolation, if you were around to be consoled.
+The prospect of achieving long-lasting fame via News of the Weird or Fortean Times probably wouldn’t be much consolation, if you were around to be consoled.

 I still remember the photograph of the poor guy somewhere in Latin America who was crushed to death by an earthquake whilst in the middle of attempting to make love to a chicken.
 Now that’s bad luck.
 Not that I believe in luck, really, but I do believe in not tempting fate.
 So if you, dear reader, are in the habit of staying home alone and choking yourself into semi-consciousness for a good time, please just stop.
 It’s not how I want to remember you.
 Buy a chicken or something.